alindeman/upgradingtorails4/text/03_upgrading.markdown

 than is installed in your set of gems.

-To avoid any potential problems, simply upgrade to the latest version of `bundler` before going any farther:
+To avoid any potential problems, simply upgrade to the latest version of `bundler` before going any further:

 @@@ text
 $ gem install bundler